microsoft/AL-Go/Scenarios/settings.md

 Which will ensure that for all repositories named `bcsamples-*` in this organization, the branches matching `features/*` will not sign apps.

+> [!NOTE]
-**Note:** that you can have conditional settings on any level and all conditional settings which has all conditions met will be applied in the order of settings file + appearance.
+> You can have conditional settings on any level and all conditional settings which has all conditions met will be applied in the order of settings file + appearance.

 ## Expert settings (rarely used)